 It’s normal for partners to feel overwhelmed and to experience a whole range of emotions: shock, numbness, uncertainty, fear, helplessness, sadness, anger, depression or anxiety.

 There is advice on how to support a partner with breast cancer as well as tips on looking after yourself on our Information for partners page.

-Information for lesbian, gay, bisexual and transgender (LGBT) partners
+Information for lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ+) partners

 Specific information and support for same-sex couples can be found on our Information for same-sex partners page.

 Support for family members in a carer role